 Your baby should always sleep on a firm mattress and in a crib, cradle, or bassinet that meets Canadian government safety standards (see Crib, cradle, and bassinet, page 684).
-Aside from a tight fitted sheet, there should be nothing on the bed.
+Aside from a tight fitted sheet, there should be nothing on the bed (e.g., comforters, pillows, bumper pads).
 If you think your child needs to be covered, use a light blanket or a sleep sack suitable for the child's height.
 Make sure your baby isn't too hot.